GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 <!-- You want to validate your calculations with field measurements, but you are on a contract, so you don't have much staff time or money to create an extremely detailed survey. -->

 In order to calculate flow velocity in the channel with the provided information, you need to use the Law of the Wall.
 However, the formulation above provides the velocity as a function of elevation.
+### Part A
 Using the Law of the Wall and the Mean Value Theorem, solve for the mean flow velocity $$\bar{u}$$.
 When applying the Mean value Theorem, recall that flow velocity is assumed to go to 0 at a small elevation $$z = z_0$$ (due to the fact that we do not take into account the laminar sublayer).
 Consider a flow of arbitrary depth $$h$$, and express the solution with respect to this depth.
+### Part B
 You are quite clever, and after solving for mean velocity, realize that at some depth within the channel, the water flow velocity will be exactly equal to its mean.
 Because you are often working on contracts with limited time, knowing that you or your staff could measure flow velocity at only one flow depth would save you effort in the field.
-Based on knowing the mean velocity and your work from above, solve for the elevation within the flow at whihc the local flow velocity will equal the mean flow velocity as a function of the flow depth, $$h$$.
+Based on knowing the mean velocity and your work from above, solve for the elevation within the flow at which the local flow velocity will equal the mean flow velocity as a function of the flow depth, $$h$$.

 <!-- However, you are quite clever and realize that at some depth within the channel, the water flow velocity will be exactly equal to the mean velocity.